Why We Need More Bespoke Kits for Women Players

 And while every season is filled with its fair share of on-pitch sensations, one of the most impactful narratives from this year’s Adobe Women’s FA Cup has been happening off the pitch at Camden Town WFC.

-But the reality is the gap between non-league women’s teams and the elite level is wider than ever.
 While the women’s game is in the mix of explosive economic and cultural growth – more fans in attendance than ever before, more TV viewers than any other time in history – so much of this is yet to trickle down to clubs like Camden Town WFC.

 Challenging inequality via fashion is in Hattie Crowther’s DNA.
 The designer and lecturer has used football as a canvas for messages of equal treatment, from customised England shirts in support of the team’s Black players to jersey-inspired corsets that toy with preconceived notions of gender identity.

-Hattie’s spirit of creativity and changemaking made her the perfect candidate to overhaul Camden Town WFC’s visual identity alongside Adobe, who are committed to empowering football clubs creatively on and off the pitch via their Women’s FA Cup partnership.
+Hattie’s spirit of creativity and changemaking made her the perfect choice to overhaul Camden Town WFC’s visual identity alongside Adobe, who are committed to empowering football clubs creatively on and off the pitch via their Women’s FA Cup partnership.

 Over the course of pre-season, Hattie connected with Camden Town WFC’s squad to design and produce the greatest Adobe Women’s FA Cup kit of all-time, with a view to showing what’s possible when women’s football is given the creative space to reach its full potential.